A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

 We have expressed the matrix element as a matrix in the color space so as to more easily handle color mixing resulting from radiative corrections, as made explicit by the relation

-To obtain the imaginary parts of the one-loop graphs with soft emissions we will make use of the soft-Glauber correspondence discussed in \Ref{Rothstein:2016bsq} which states that in the effective theory with Glauber modes, the graphs with Glauber attachments (to active partons) fully account for the $\im \pi$ terms once the zero bin has been subtracted from the soft graphs.
-Additionally, as noted in \Ref{Rothstein:2016bsq}, the use of Glauber graphs provides an efficient way of obtaining the $\im \pi$ terms.
-The Glauber operators are summarized in \app{GlauberOps}.
-We will regulate the IR divergences via a gluon mass term, and the UV divergences in dimensional regularization.
-The results derived in this section will be valid to ${\cal O}(\eps)$, and we will discuss higher order $\eps$ terms in \sec{EFTnp1match}.
-Lastly, the label Dirac structure $\Gamma$ on the Wilson coefficient $ \big| {\cal C}_{n,\Gamma} \big] $ plays no important role in our calculations and hence we will suppress this dependence from hereon for simplicity.
+To obtain the imaginary parts of the one-loop graphs with soft emissions we will make use of the \textit{soft-Glauber correspondence} discussed in \Ref{Rothstein:2016bsq} which states that in the effective theory with Glauber modes, the graphs with Glauber attachments (to active partons) fully account for the $\im \pi$ terms once the zero bin has been subtracted from the soft graphs.
+Additionally, as noted in \Ref{Rothstein:2016bsq}, using of Glauber graphs provides an efficient way of obtaining the $\im \pi$ terms.